Goal Setting: Changing Your Habits And Lifestyle

 We Need To Get SMART

 SMART stands for Specific and Measurable, Achievable and Realistic and Time-Bound.
-There’s several interpretations of this acronym so feel free to use any combination that works for you.
+There are several interpretations of this acronym so feel free to use any combination that works for you.
 Let’s cover each in order, with the common goal of ‘I want to lose weight’ as an example.

 Specific & Measurable: